 Sensible spring-cleaning tips for the whole family

-Spring cleaning takes new meaning in 2020, as many Americans practice social distancing and spend time around their homes.
+As we’ve been spending more time around our homes, spring cleaning takes on a whole new meaning.
 Cleaning is more than a chore these days, and the whole family can pitch-in.
 Consider these suggestions on how you can make your home more cheery, healthy and tidy.

 - Wash doorknobs, cabinet handles, light switches, and faucets.
 The things we touch the most are the things we should clean the most.
 That includes handrails and table tops too!
 Give these a good wash up with a disinfectant wipe or solution.